allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/how_clearml_is_used_by_an_mlops_engineer.md

 you could do a `Task.init` which essentially tracks the run of your code as an experiment in the experiment manager, and then you could go and clone the experiment and then enqueue it.
 This is something that we saw in the Getting Started videos before.

-Now, another way of doing this is to actually use what you can see here, which is `task.execute_remotely`.
+Now, another way of doing this is to actually use what you can see here, which is `Task.execute_remotely()`.
 What this line specifically will do, is when you run the file right here.
 Let me just do that real quick.
-So if we do `python setup/example_task_CPU.py` what will happen is ClearML will do the `Task.init` like it would always do, but then it would encounter the `task.execute_remotely` and what that will tell ClearML is say okay, take all of this code, take all of the packages that are installed, take all of the things that you would normally take as part of the experiment manager, but stop executing right here and then send the rest, send everything through to a ClearML agent or to the queue so that a ClearML agent can start working on it.
-So one way of doing this is to add a `task.execute_remotely` just all the way at the top and then once you run it, you will see here `clearml WARNING - Terminating local execution process`, and so if we're seeing here if we're going to take a look we can see that Model Training currently running, and if we go and take a look, at our queues here, we have `any-remote-machine` running Model Training right here.
+So if we do `python setup/example_task_CPU.py` what will happen is ClearML will do the `Task.init` like it would always do, but then it would encounter the `Task.execute_remotely()` and what that will tell ClearML is say okay, take all of this code, take all of the packages that are installed, take all of the things that you would normally take as part of the experiment manager, but stop executing right here and then send the rest, send everything through to a ClearML agent or to the queue so that a ClearML agent can start working on it.
+So one way of doing this is to add a `Task.execute_remotely()` just all the way at the top and then once you run it, you will see here `clearml WARNING - Terminating local execution process`, and so if we're seeing here if we're going to take a look we can see that Model Training currently running, and if we go and take a look, at our queues here, we have `any-remote-machine` running Model Training right here.
 And if we go and